y-scope/spider/docs/quick-start.md

 # Writing a task

-In Spider, a task is C++ function that satisfies the following conditions:
+In Spider, a task is a C++ function that satisfies the following conditions:
 * It is a non-member function.
 * It takes one or more parameters:
   * the first parameter must be a `TaskContext`.